The Art of Precious Scars

 Donated Lulworth Oak Tree Supports Organ Donation

-Over the last few weeks, visitors to Dorset County Hospital have been intrigued to see a set of railway tracks arrive in one of the courtyards in the hospital and this week saw the arrival of an oak tree with golden boughs.
+Over the last few months, visitors to Dorset County Hospital may have been intrigued to see a set of railway tracks arrive in the cardiology courtyard followed by an oak tree with splendid golden boughs.

-As part of a project designed to celebrate the gift of life through organ donation, a new sculpture by Dorchester based artist Andy Kirkby, is being assembled piece by piece over the coming months.
+As part of a project designed to celebrate the gift of life through organ donation, a new sculpture by Dorchester based artist Andy Kirkby, is being assembled on site.
 A “tree of life”, the sculpture is also inspired by the Japanese art of Kintsugi where broken ceramics are lovingly restored with gold resin to highlight their wounds rather than to try to hide them.
 In this way they are reused and become a thing of beauty instead of being thrown away.
 Andy Kirkby sees this as a metaphor for the way in which organ donation is a gift of life that repairs the recipient.
 It is also why he is calling the sculpture “Precious Scars”.
 The oak tree has been donated to the hospital from the Lulworth Estate, where it died some time ago, and is now being re-born at the Hospital.

 The project has been the initiative of the Organ Donation team at Dorset County Hospital, led by Consultant Anaesthetist Andy Ball and Specialist Nurse Helen Rose.
 In planning the sculpture Andy Kirkby has spent time at the hospital speaking to the team, as well as organ recipients.
 The team hope that this sculpture will be seen as a way of thanking previous donors and their families for their gift, but also to encourage more people to consider signing up as donors, talking about it with their families and registering their choice at www.organdonation.nhs.uk